Setting up OpenVPN access on Android devices.

 Click Here to download your OpenVPN config files from our server.
 Our system will automatically email your config file(s) to you or you also have the option to download them manually.

 1. Install OpenVPN for Android

-Go to the Google Play store on your Android device and download the official ‘OpenVPN for Android’ app by Arne Schwabe.
-If you are unable to use the following tag, you can download OpenVPN for Android from our site: OpenVPN for Android.
+Go to the Google Play store on your Android device and download the official ‘OpenVPN for Android‘ app by Arne Schwabe.
+If you are unable to download from Playstore, you can download OpenVPN for Android from our site here: OpenVPN for Android 0.7.8.

 2. Start Configuration

 If you haven’t already configured your connection Click Here to download the pre-configured OpenVPN for Android config files from our server.
 Our system will automatically email your Config files to you or you also have the option to download them manually.

 If your account is on the Shared IP platform, you are welcome to choose any or as many servers as you like.
 If you have a Dedicated IP account your server details will be automatically selected for you.

 Confirm your email address then click onto the Continue button or download the files manually.
 The files must be manually saved to the root directory or to a folder located in the root direcotry.

 After a couple of minutes an email will arrive from our system.
 Go to your Android email client and save the file(s) to the root directory.
 As default they will be saved to the ‘Download’ folder in the root directory.